Furry/byte-api/readme.md

 I have no standards for accepting PRs or issues.
 Have a neat idea? impliment it and send it over, and if it works well I'll approve.
 Though I might reformat it to fit the style of the rest of the repository.

 If you're better at Javascript then me, feel free to make corrections or tell me how I can do something better!

+Some1 please fix this readme file it's so ugly